PPT204/cp1404practicals/prac_06/REFLECTION.md

 # CP1404 Practical Reflection

-Write short but thoughtful answers to each of the following.
-Replace each `...` with your meaningful answer.

 ## What have you changed about your process in this subject based on your personal reflection?

 Mostly efficiency for the practical.